ObjectProfile/Roassal3/README.md

 ```Smalltalk
 RSAnimationExamples new example06Atom
 ```
-You should see an animation:
+You should an animated version of:

 _____
 ## For developers